Clarifai/docs/docs/community/guides/clarifai-organizations.md

 SAML is a reliable mechanism that can add to the security of your organization’s account by ensuring authentication and authorization data are securely transferred between parties.

-## How to Transfer an App to a Clarifai Organization
+## How to Transfer Your App to an Organization

 You can transfer an app you own to an organization you belong to and have the permission to create apps.
 This would greatly enhance collaboration and boost your productivity.